iberisoft/CloudScale/README.md

 The device publishes the weight value.
 Payload is a JSON object:
 * `value`: current weight value.

+### cloud/scale/id/weight/get

+An application publishes this message to force the device to publish the weight value via `cloud/scale/id/weight` message.

 ### cloud/scale/id/weight/calibration

 The device publishes the weight calibration table.
 Payload is a JSON array of objects: